jcandela-incomm/create_pull_request/README.md

 #### Steps

-1. Save the Python script: Copy the Python script provided and save it as a file named create_pull_request.py in a convenient location on your system.
+1. Copy the Python script provided and save it as a file named create_pull_request.py in a convenient location on your system.
-2. Configure the script: Open the create_pull_request.py file in a text editor and update the remote_repo and base_branch variables with the appropriate values for your project.
+2. Open the create_pull_request.py file in a text editor and update the remote_repo and base_branch variables with the appropriate values for your project.
-3. Open PowerShell: Press the Windows key, type 'PowerShell', and press Enter to open a new PowerShell window.
+3. Open PowerShell
-4. Navigate to the repository directory: In the PowerShell window, navigate to the directory where your Git repository is located using the cd command.
+4. In the PowerShell window, navigate to the directory where your Git repository is located using the cd command.
 For example: powershell